Keyboard shortcuts

 • Reputation feedback.
 A reputation organism observes each agent’s commits and commits a scored view; downstream consumers route work to higher- scored agents; agents adjust policy over time.

 • Coordination markets.
-A confluence clears bids and offers from a set of agents; the market’s commits drive downstream allocation.
+An organism clears bids and offers from a set of agents; the market’s commits drive downstream allocation.

 • Attestation fabrics.
-A confluence aggregates agent-submitted attestations (for example, TEE quotes, verified inference receipts); downstream organisms accept an agent’s claims only when the fabric endorses them.
+An organism aggregates agent-submitted attestations (for example, TEE quotes, verified inference receipts); downstream organisms accept an agent’s claims only when the fabric endorses them.

-Each pattern is an application of the confluence shape or the standalone-organism shape; none requires a new primitive.
+Each pattern is an application of the organism shape or the standalone-organism shape; none requires a new primitive.
 See emergent coordination.

 Why the coalition rung matters for agents